theNatePi/PomodoroTimer/README.md

 To stop the timer or edit the time use the corresponding buttons in the extension.

+The timer only alerts on one page at a time but will run in the background if you click off.

+# Technologies Used

+JavaScript
+HTML/CSS
+Google Chrome DevTools and JavaScript-Script Injection

 # Installing The Extension

 To use in a Chrome Extension, put all of the files here in a folder.
 In Google Chrome, go to chrome://extensions/.
+Turn on "Developer Mode" at the top right.
 Select "Load Unpacked" and select the folder.
 The extension will then be available to use on a page.
-When on a page, go to the extension button in the top to find the timer.
+When on a page, go to the extension button at the top to find the timer.